Cognigy/Documentation/docs/en/docs/_includes/agent-assist/before-you-begin.md

 ## Before you begin

-Agent Assist Workspace is automatically activated on Cognigy Trial and Cognigy shared SaaS environment.
+Agent Assist Workspace is automatically activated on Cognigy Trial and Cognigy shared SaaS environments.

 To activate this feature in other environments, do the following: